christiansheridan/DiceyLab/README.md

 ```
 ***
-Simulation of 2 dice tossed for 1000000 times.
+Sheridan.Christian.Simulation of 2 dice tossed for 1000000 times.
 ***

  2 :    27917: 0.03 **